Home > Analyses > Technology > NXP Semiconductors N.V.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places the company in the safe zone, suggesting a low bankruptcy risk based on its financial ratios:
+The Altman Z-Score places NXP Semiconductors in the safe zone, indicating low bankruptcy risk and financial stability:

 altman z score analysis